bitovi/academy/src/technology-consulting/5-communication.md

 - What strategies can you employ to balance the time spent on creating and updating documentation with other project demands?
 - Consider your role as a consultant working alongside a client’s team.
 How does your approach to documentation and knowledge sharing influence their perception of Bitovi’s professionalism and expertise?

+### Purpose

+- **Define the goal of each page:** Clearly state what the page intends to achieve with an “executive summary” at the top.
+- **Create specific and focused pages:** Avoid overloading pages with multiple topics; instead, split them into dedicated pages.
+- **Use descriptive titles and headings:** Make it easy for users to find information by accurately labeling content.
+- **Organize content hierarchically:** Structure pages in a logical order to reflect their importance and relationship.

+### Clarity, conciseness, and consistency

+- **Break down complex ideas:** Use subheadings, bullet points, and numbered lists to simplify information.
+- **Include visual aids:** Add diagrams, images, or videos to complement text and enhance understanding.
+- **Provide context:** Link to other pages or Jira stories to provide background information.
+- **Avoid repetition:** Cross-reference other pages instead of repeating the same information.
+- **Use templates:** Employ adaptable templates that can be modified as needed.

 ### Using Confluence effectively

 **Edit pages for clarity:** Regularly review and edit Confluence pages to improve clarity, add new information, or update existing content.
 This way, documentation remains useful and relevant.